 Change your framing techniques to create some sense of depth.
-Leading lines should be well defined making the start of the leading line to have light and shade.
+Leading lines should be well defined making the start of the leading line have light and shade.

 Correct timing is everything in photography.
 It has a huge impact on how the light appears whenever you capture photos.
 The fog does not appear the same because of its distribution hence changes each and every time.
-Change the shutter speed to be a second or less to prevent smoothing out of the fog’s texture.
+Change the shutter speed to a second or less to prevent smoothing out of the fog’s texture.

 However, you might get away with longer exposures when the fog is moving slowly or when there is less magnification on your subject.

-4. Watch Out on Condensation
+4. Watch Out for Condensation

 The surface of your lens can have water droplets condensing on it or even inside the camera.
 Envisage substantial condensation if your camera was indoors and it is warmer outside.
 To minimize this, place all items in a plastic bag and seal it airtight.